maekitalo/tntdb/doc/tntdb.markdown

 ### The oracle driver

-Download the following libraries from Oracle (you will have to register but they are free of charge):
+To install the oracle driver on linux download the following libraries from Oracle (you will have to register but they are free of charge):

     oracle-instantclientVERS-basic-VERS.x86_64.rpm
     oracle-instantclientVERS-devel-VERS.x86_64.rpm

 where VERS stand for the version number e.g. 11.2

 Install them using 'rpm -i'.

 The Oracle driver is not compiled by default when tntdb is compiled, since the Oracle client libraries are not free.
-You have to explicitly enable it with the switch to configure --with-oracle.
+You have to explicitly enable it with the switch to configure --with-oci-include and --with-oci-lib e.g.:

+    ./configure --with-oci-include=/usr/include/oracle/12.1/client64 \
+        --with-oci-lib=/usr/lib/oracle/12.1/client64/lib

+Check in the configure output, whether the oracle support is now enabled.

 The connection string has to start with the prefix "oracle:".
-The username and password are exctracted afterwards.
+The username and password are extracted afterwards.
 They must be passed semicolon separated "user=username" and "passwd=password".
 The rest of the string is passed to the OCI function `OCIServerAttach`.
 Here is an example for the Oracle Express Edition:

     tntdb::Connection conn =